Richard Branson: Early business career

 His business sold records for considerably less than the "High Street" outlets, especially the chain WHSmith.
 Branson once said, "There is no point in starting your own business unless you do it out of a sense of frustration."
-At the time, many products were sold under restrictive marketing agreements that limited discounting, despite efforts in the 1950s and 1960s to limit retail price maintenance.
+At the time many products were sold under restrictive marketing agreements that limited discounting, despite efforts in the 1950s and 1960s to limit retail price maintenance.

 Branson eventually started a record shop in Oxford Street in London.
-In 1971, he was questioned in connection with the selling of records declared export stock.
+In 1971 he was questioned in connection with the selling of records declared export stock.
 The matter was never brought before a court because Branson agreed to repay any unpaid purchase tax of 33% and a £70,000 fine.
-His parents re-mortgaged the family home to help pay the settlement.
+His parents re-mortgaged the family home to help to pay the settlement.

 Virgin

 1972–1980: Founding of Virgin Records

-In 1972, using money earned from his record store, Branson launched the record label Virgin Records with Nik Powell.
+In 1972, using money earned from his record store, Branson launched the record label Virgin Records with Powell.
 The name "Virgin" was suggested by one of Branson's early employees because they were all new at business.
 Branson bought a country estate north of Oxford in which he installed a residential recording studio, The Manor Studio.
-He leased studio time to fledgling artists, including multi-instrumentalist Mike Oldfield, whose debut album Tubular Bells (1973) was the first release for Virgin Records and became a chart-topping best-seller.
+He leased studio time to fledgling artists, including the multi-instrumentalist Mike Oldfield, whose debut album, Tubular Bells (1973), was the first release for Virgin Records and became a chart-topping best-seller.

 Virgin signed controversial bands such as the Sex Pistols, which other companies were reluctant to sign.
 Virgin Records would go on to sign other artists including the Rolling Stones, Peter Gabriel, XTC, Japan, UB40, Steve Winwood and Paula Abdul, and to become the world's largest independent record label.
-It also won praise for exposing the public to such lesser known avant-garde music as Faust and Can.
+It also won praise for exposing the public to such lesser known avant-garde music as that of the German bands Faust and Can.
 Virgin Records also introduced Culture Club to the music world.

 Branson's net worth was estimated at £5 million by 1979, and a year later, Virgin Records went international.